What else do I need to know?

 Each child should bring a named drink bottle with them and we will fill these up during the day if need be.
 Please note that we encourage the children to drink water (or milk for the younger children) when they are at the Centre and ask that you keep fizzy drinks and juice as drinks for home.

 Where a child enrolling at the Centre has any higher needs or special requirements, including allergies, regular medication or learning or behavioural difficulties it is the parent’s responsibility to inform staff of that before enrolment.
 The Centre will do all it can to accommodate all children in our programmes but does reserve the right to refuse or later terminate an enrolment where a child’s needs or behaviour endanger other children or staff, require a higher level of supervision than current ratios allow, or pose a health or safety risk to others.
+Please speak with the Centre Manager if you feel your Child needs additional support.

 Hours of operation